Wilton, Wiltshire: Transport

 Public transport access to Wilton is now provided by several bus routes operated by Go South Coast under the Salisbury Reds brand, which ply between Salisbury and several places west of Wilton.
 A dedicated Park & Ride service operates from the car park between Kingsway and The Avenue, towards Salisbury city centre.

+Media

+Local TV coverage is provided by BBC South and ITV Meridian.
+Television signals are received from the Salisbury and Rowridge TV transmitters.
+Local radio stations are BBC Radio Wiltshire on 103.5 FM and Greatest Hits Radio South (formerly Spire FM) on 102 FM.
+The town is served by the local newspaper, Salisbury Journal.

 Military connections

 The headquarters of Land Forces (and predecessors) was at Erskine Barracks, northeast of Wilton, from 1949 to 2010.
 After the headquarters moved to Marlborough Lines near Andover the site was sold for housing.

 Governance

 The boundaries of the modern civil parish originate with the Borough of Wilton, defined in 1885.
 The parish includes the villages of Bulbridge and Ditchampton.
 In 1894 Wilton absorbed the western part of the neighbouring parish of Fugglestone St Peter, the rest going into a new parish of Bemerton.